 We are pleased to learn that the Committee recognizes the high quality of our facilities, particularly the state-of-the-art laboratory equipment that supports our practical courses.

-We are proud of the investments we have made to ensure that the infrastructure meets the needs of our diverse programmes, including the exceptional facilities in the Dairy Technology and Cheese Making Laboratory, which we view as a particular strength.
+We are proud of the investments we have made to ensure that the infrastructure meets the needs of our diverse programmes.
 We will continue to monitor and enhance these resources to ensure they remain relevant to industry standards and the evolving needs of our students.

-We are also glad that the committee recognizes the clarity of roles and responsibilities within our organization, and the strong relationships we maintain with stakeholders.
-As a key part of MIEEK, the Nicosia Branch benefits from the institutional support and guidance provided by the central administration.
+We are also glad that the Committee recognizes the clarity of roles and responsibilities within our organization, and the strong relationships we maintain with stakeholders.
+As a key part of MIEEK, the Paphos MIEEK Branch benefits from the institutional support and guidance provided by the central administration.

 We are also pleased that our permanent staff's qualifications and numbers are considered appropriate for the delivery of our curriculum.
 Our teaching staff plays a central role in the success of our students, and their commitment to quality education is essential to our mission.

-Regarding the development of the "Refrigeration and Air-Conditioning Installations" programme, we fully appreciate your suggestion to consider splitting the curriculum into two specialized directions, one focused on refrigeration for industrial applications and the other on air-conditioning installation for building applications.
+Regarding the development of the "Refrigeration and Air-Conditioning Installations" programme of studies, we fully appreciate your suggestion to consider splitting the curriculum into two specialized directions, one focused on refrigeration for industrial applications and the other on air-conditioning installation for building applications.
 This is an idea we will certainly explore, as it would allow us to offer students more tailored pathways that reflect the distinct demands and technical skills required for each area.
 We will consider your proposal for a common first-year, followed by the division into two streams, and examine how we can best implement this approach to further enhance the programme's relevance and applicability to both sectors.